-It is understandable if public domain assets, developed by governments or not-for-profit organizations are freely used in such a platform or service.
+It is understandable if public domain assets, developed by governments or not-for-profit organizations, are freely used in such a platform or service.
 But private sector intellectual property should be protected and defended at all costs.
+Translations should not leak!

-The benefit of accumulating millions and billions of translation segments in all languages is not to leverage perfect or fuzzy matches during current translations, but to use in the distant future as corpora in developing accurate statistical machine translation engines.
+The benefit of accumulating millions and billions of translation segments in all languages is not to leverage perfect or fuzzy matches during current translations.
+It is to use in the distant future as corpora in developing accurate statistical machine and natural language machine translation engines.
 This is the real benefit to TAUS and anyone else that will be depending on massive translation corpora to build a reliable translation product.

-If your translation assets are leaking, you ought to fire your translations companies and hire ones that will protect your intellectual property and live up to their full contractual obligations!
+If your translation assets are leaking, you ought to fire your translation company and hire one that will protect your intellectual property and live up to its full contractual obligations!